rlegault33/FileBrowserSUI/README.md

 :eyeglasses: | Quickview most file types.
 :pencil: | Edit/delete files.
 :gear: | Fully customizable.
-:ballot_box_with_check: | Each file has the option to allow the user to flag files via (up to 2) check boxes.
+:ballot_box_with_check: | Each file has the option to allow the develop to specify text descriptors that the user can select from, from a drop down menu
 :mag: | Thumbnail image for MP4 files

 ## Usage